dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 - smart grid tech provides fabric of metrics to measure usage/purpose and is essential for accurate assessment of carbon tax offsets
+  - some-thing like pulse-width shift between digital/analog
+  - the AC/DC divide pushes from consumer electronics to homes, cars and higher order containments of DC electronics systems with capacity for dynamic power managment where current carries power AND data.
+    - this shift creates trillions in demand for replacement of electric grid infrastructure *worldwide* gradually across three decades
 - states with space and capability, but no industry leverage carbon offsets(?)
   - with paris accord